Fireflies AI Review —

 session by session.

 Connect your calendar, verify Fred joins correctly, and run your first real meeting with recording active.
-Review the transcript and summary that arrive after — pay attention to how action items are extracted and where the AI summary captures or misses the nuance of what was discussed.
+Review the transcript and summary that arrive after, and pay attention to how action items are extracted and where the AI summary captures or misses the nuance of what was discussed.
 Your first impression of Fireflies is usually positive.
 The transcript is clean.
 The summary is structured.
 The action items are mostly right.
 This is the easy part.

 Three organisations that will